Uniswap/interface/README.md

 ### Setup

+#### Package Manager

+Install the [yarn package manager](https://yarnpkg.com/getting-started/install) for Javascript,

+#### React Native

 Follow the general [React Native setup instructions](https://reactnative.dev/docs/environment-setup) with the following additional (optional) recommendations:

 1. After installing Node: also install NVM to help you manage versions.
 Use the latest v14.x
 2. Before installing cocoapods: install RBEnv and use it to install Ruby v3 globally.
 When installing cocoapods, follow the non-sudo instructions.

+#### Contract ABI types

+Before the code will compile you need to generate types for the smart contracts the wallet interacts with.
+Run `yarn contracts:compile`.
+Re-run this if the ABIs or uniswap sdk libs are ever changed.

 ### Running